hldnova/platform/query/docs/SPEC.md

         retry: 5,           // number of times to retry a failed query }

-##### timeZone
+##### location

-The `timeZone` option is used to set the time zone of all times in the script.
+The `location` option is used to set the time zone of all times in the script.
+The location maps the UTC offset in use at that location for a given time.
 Its value is the offset from UTC.
-The default value is the time zone of the running process.
+The default value is the location of the running process.

-    option timeZone = -5h // set timezone to be 5 hours west of UTC option timeZone = loadTimeZone(name:"America/Denver") // set timezone to be America/Denver
+    option location = fixedZone(offset:-5h) // set timezone to be 5 hours west of UTC option location = loadLocation(name:"America/Denver") // set location to be America/Denver

-The time zone "epoch" time is defined as, the time zone offset added to the Unix epoch (1970-01-01T00:00:00Z).

-QUESTION: Using the offset is simple, but what about daylight savings time, when the offset changes depending on the date?
-Does timeZone need to be a function that return the offset given a date?
-Do Flux scripts need direct access to the time zone offset?
-Or can that be hidden in the engine?

 #### Return statements